Disease Reporting

 Health Alert Network (HAN)

-The HAN enables public health staff, tribal governments, health care providers, emergency workers, and others to exchange reliable information as outbreaks evolve.
+The HAN enables public health staff, Tribal nations, health care providers, emergency workers, and others to exchange reliable information as outbreaks evolve.
 Access the HAN webpage to read messages that have gone out in response to the COVID-19 pandemic and other emerging health issues.

 Case reporting methods and contact information

-Category I diseases must be reported IMMEDIATELY by telephone (preferred) to the patient's local health officer, or their designee.
+Category I diseases must be reported IMMEDIATELY by telephone to the patient's local health officer, or their designee, unless otherwise instructed by the state epidemiologist for specific reportable diseases.
 Category II diseases must be reported within 72 hours either electronically through the Wisconsin Electronic Disease Surveillance System (WEDSS), by mail or fax using an Acute and Communicable Disease Case Report, F-44151 or STD Case Report Form, F-44243, or by other means.
 HIV/AIDS should be reported directly to the Wisconsin HIV Program.

 Communicable diseases and other notifiable conditions

-The following diseases are of urgent public health importance and shall be reported IMMEDIATELY by telephone to the patient's local health officer, or to the local health officer's designee, upon identification of a case or suspected case.
+The following diseases are of urgent public health importance and must be reported IMMEDIATELY by telephone to the patient's local health officer, or their designee, unless otherwise instructed by the state epidemiologist for specific reportable diseases.
 In addition to the immediate report, within 24 hours, complete and fax, mail, or submit a case report electronically through the Wisconsin Electronic Disease Surveillance System (WEDSS), or by other means.
 Public health intervention is expected as indicated.
 See Wis.
 Admin Code. § DHS 145.04(3)(a) and Wis.
 Stat. § 252.05.

 Category I Diseases